annevk/orb/README.md

 ## High-level idea

-CSS, JavaScript, and media (audio, images, video) can be requested across origins without CORS.
+CSS, JavaScript, images, and media (audio and video) can be requested across origins without CORS.
 Except for CSS there is no MIME type enforcement.
 Ideally we still block as many responses as possible that are not one of these types to avoid leaking their contents through side channels.

 ## Processing model

+### New MIME type sets

 An **opaque-safelisted MIME type** is a [JavaScript MIME type](https://mimesniff.spec.whatwg.org/#javascript-mime-type) or a MIME type whose essence is "`text/css`" or "`image/svg+xml`".